 There are three progressive stages to the award – Bronze (Lower Fifth), Silver (Upper Fifth) and Gold (Lower Sixth) – but all consist of the same four essential components: Volunteering, Physical, Skill and Expedition.
 The Gold Training takes place on Monday afternoons, with Wednesdays being used for additional training and other volunteering activities.

-Many members of Common Room help with the Awards, but key members of staff are: Ms Linda Baily who looks after the Bronze Award (Lower Fifth), Mr Steve Pidgeon who looks after the Silver Award (Upper Fifth) Dr Simon Young who looks after the Gold Award (Sixth Form)
+Many members of Common Room help with the Awards, but key members of staff are: Miss Becs Gibson who looks after the Bronze Award (Lower Fifth), Mr Steve Pidgeon who looks after the Silver Award (Upper Fifth) and Dr Simon Young who looks after the Gold Award (Sixth Form)

 This is usually done in the Lower Fifth as pupils need to be at least 14 years old to start a Bronze programme and must do a minimum of three months’ activity for each of the Volunteering, Physical and Skills sections, and plan, train for and do a two-day (one-night) Expedition.
 You also have to spend an extra three months on one of the Volunteering, Physical or Skills sections.
 In a typical year over 60 Cranleighans undertake the challenge.